LucioFurnari/Weather-App/README.md

 -
 - Show weather conditions of 7 days from the day that the search is done.
 - Visual svg graphic show temperatures of all the hours of the day.
+- Select the day to show in the svg graphics.
 - The background and icons change depending of the weather.
+- Change the scale of temperature, celsius to fahrenheit and vice versa.
 <!-- ❌ ✔️ ⭕ ❓ -->
 TODO:
 - When the page is loaded show the data of the current city. ✔️